 In any case, the ruse provides an emotional payoff for Jimmy and Gretchen: Gretchen is now more affectionate toward Jimmy because he proved he really is capable of changing for her when he suggested they flee to Mexico, and in stating that he didn’t care what happened to them so long as they were together.
 Once again, I’m left admiring You’re The Worst’s unique ability to combine risqué comedy with genuinely touching moments, in this case by having a character find emotional equivalency between having kids and committing murder.

-Other thoughts: – In the coda, Paul F. Tompkins gets in another good joke in explaining his role in the ruse: “I knew eight years of stage combat would pay off.
+– In the coda, Paul F. Tompkins gets in another good joke in explaining his role in the ruse: “I knew eight years of stage combat would pay off.
 Plus, I make my own squibs!”

 – The coda also concludes Tompkins’s participation in the series.
 He joined in the ruse to avoid Edgar filing a complaint against him with Doug Benson’s HR department, and it frees him and Edgar from one another.
 I’m sad to see Tompkins go, but happy he was put to such good use here (unlike other shows that have wasted him, like Brooklyn Nine-Nine, where he briefly played a ship captain).

 – Aya Cash is also excellent in this episode: her disgust upon drinking Paul’s microbrew is hilarious, as is her shocked reaction to the revelation of the ruse.

 – The back of Paul’s bachelor party shirt reads, “Alive Roger Ebert.”
 Morbid, yes, but he really does look like a young Roger Ebert.